-Welcome to the University of Pittsburgh Men's Soccer scholarship and program info page.
-Here you'll get information regarding the school and details on their Men's Soccer program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.
+This is the University of Pittsburgh Men's Soccer scholarship and program information page.
+Here you will get information regarding the school and information on their Men's Soccer program like who to contact about recruitment, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.

-University of Pittsburgh Men's soccer Program Coaching & Recruiting Staff
+University of Pittsburgh Men's soccer Program Coaching & Recruiting Personnel

-For anyone who is hoping to get recruited it's important to understand who to build a relationship with - and NCSA has got the info you'll need.
+If you're hoping to get recruited it is critical to know who to build a relationship with - and NCSA has got the details you'll need.
 The Head of the University of Pittsburgh Men's Soccer program is Joe Luxbacher.
-Additional essential staff include:
+Additional essential personnel include:

 - Assistant Hunter Gilstrap